Brill-Noether theory and Green's conjecture for general curves on simple abelian surfaces: Introduction

 and $g(S,L)$ is the gonality of the general curve in the linear system.
 Furthermore, the locus of curves of gonality $g(S,L)-i$ have a component of codimension $i$, for $i=1,2$. \end{theorem}

-Notice that the first condition above is satisfied in all but finitely many linear systems on a simple abelian surface.
+Let us remark that in case $g(S,L)= \frac{g+3}{2} $ the linear growth condition still makes sense since (in this situation) it is required up to degree $g(S,L)-1$.
+The case of the primitive linear system of a general abelian surface $(S,L)$ despite being included in Theorem \ref{t1} is not included in Theorem \ref{t4} since it cannot be deduced with the methods of the present paper; it follows directly from the more general fact that in this case the general curve in $|L|$ is Brill--Noether general (see \cite{PAR}, \cite{KLL}, \cite{BAYER}).
+Notice that the first condition in the above Theorem is satisfied in all but finitely many linear systems on a simple abelian surface.
 As before, we obtain as a corollary that the general curve in a linear system meeting one of the extra conditions listed in the Theorem satisfies Green's conjecture.
 We remark that the hypothesis that the abelian surface is simple is unavoidable for Theorem \ref{t1} as the following example shows.
 Consider $S =E \times E$ where $E$ is an elliptic curve, the general curve $C \in |2E\times\{0\}+\{0\} \times nE|$ is smooth bielliptic of genus $2n+1$ so cannot satisfy Theorem \ref{t1} (it has infinitely many minimal pencils).
 If we consider sufficiently ample linear system, the upper bound for the gonality still works, but it is far from being sharp.
 In order to prove Theorem \ref{t2} one should follow other paths (for instance Green's conjecture is known for the general cover of an elliptic curve, see \cite{KEM}).

 The easiest cases we left out of consideration are the linear systems of type $|L|=|H_1 + nH_2|$ in abelian surfaces such that $\mathbb{Z}H_1 \oplus \mathbb{Z}H_2\subset \mathrm{NS}(S)$ (with $H_1,H_2$ primitive) and $n$ is small.
-In this case, we cannot prove that the general element $C \in |L|$ carries at least one $g^1_{g(S,L)}$ (the proof in section $3$ uses in a substantial way that $L \ge 2N$), but we have evidence that the bounds on the dimension of $\mathcal{W}^1_d|L|$ still work (the only missing part in order to establish this bound is an equivalent of corollary \ref{h1}).
+In this case, we cannot prove that the general element $C \in |L|$ carries at least one $g^1_{g(S,L)}$, but we have evidence that the bounds on the dimension of $\mathcal{W}^1_d|L|$ still work.
 It would be interesting to study this case, in principle, there may be new non trivial examples of curves carrying a one-dimensional family of minimal pencils.